Imagine you're evaluating two software tools for your business. While doing so, think about these contrasting experiences you get:

 Scenario A: You struggle to find customization options and helpful resources, resorting to email support for integrations, which takes a long time, and to and fro conversations for resolution.

 Scenario B: You easily customize the interface to match your brand.
 You find resources to set up the main features without breaking a sweat.
-The product includes a live chat option in case you need assistance every step of the way.
+The product has an FAQ chatbot with the option to connect to an live agent in case you need assistance every step of the way.

 At the end of the evaluation, when the time comes for payment, which software would you choose?
 Selecting the software that gives the scenario A experience is a no-brainer.
 Even if you're already a customer of scenario B software, would you consider renewing the payment for the next year?